9 Best Trail Running Shoes For Hiking

 Width Options Regular + Wide

 The Brooks Cascadia is known as a durable, comfortable, and stable all around trail shoe.
 The 16 is a smoother, lighter version with updated traction to tackle all types of terrain.
-The 16 is 5% softer and 20% lighter than the 15 while remaining responsive.
+The 17 is 5% softer and 20% lighter than the 15 while remaining responsive.
 Another new feature is a gaiter tab at the heel.
-The fit has a wider toe box and firmer heel cup than previous iterations that has disappointed some fans of the Cascadia but is an improved fit for others.
-The 16 is also available with Gore-tex.
+The fit has a wider toe box and firmer heel cup than previous iterations, which has disappointed some fans of the Cascadia but is an improved fit for others.
+This trail runner is also available with Gore-tex.

 Check Prices: Men REI | Backcountry Women REI | Backcountry